ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 shortened to repo).

-For this workshop you were provided with a zip file containing a directory called `recipe` which in turn contains 2 files - `instructions.txt` and `ingredients.txt`.
+For this workshop you were provided with a zip file containing a directory called `recipe` which in turn contains 2 files - `instructions.md` and `ingredients.md`.
 This is the project we'll be working with, whilst not based on code this recipe for guacamole is an intuitive example to illustrate the functionality of Git.